Based on 83 reviews

 Pest Infestations – Rodents or insects caused by property defects.

-Structural Defects – Cracks, unstable floors, or rotten doors/windows.
+Structural Defects – Cracks, unstable floors, or rotten doors/windows, which may fall under landlord responsibility for windows and doors disrepair.

 Our solicitors ensure landlords fulfil their responsibilities under the Landlord and Tenant Act 1985, Homes (Fitness for Human Habitation) Act 2018, and Awaab’s Law 2024.